gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 ### Running a job on a dynamic EMR Cluster

 The Sundial Task definition that uses a dynamic cluster is fairly more complex and gives you some fine grained control when provisioning your cluster.
-At the same time though, if you're jobs don't require very specific configurations (e.g. permissions, aws market type), sensible default options have been provided so to simplify the
+At the same time though, if your jobs don't require very specific configurations (e.g. permissions, aws market type), sensible default options have been provided so to simplify the
 Task Definition where possible.

 Let's start to dig into the different sections of the json template.